stephenpalgeorge/stephenpalgeorge/README.md

 # Hi

 👋 Hi, I’m @stephenpalgeorge.
 I'm a full-stack developer based in London, UK.
-I'm currently working at the charity 'Christian Aid', helping to look after our [main website](https://www.christianaid.org.uk) and currently working on building a brand new donations platform.
+I'm currently working at the charity 'Christian Aid', helping to look after our [main website](https://www.christianaid.org.uk) and currently working on building a brand new [donations platform](https://give.christianaid.org.uk).

 ## Other projects that I'm working on:
-- **Finch CSS**: a sass tooling library, written to make building scalable styles with Sass as good a DX as possible (in my opinion, of course).
+- **Ambience:** a mindfulness app, written with SvelteKit and Strapi.
-- **In the House API**: an API, written with the Express.js framework, that exposes political data for the UK House of Parliament.
+- **In the House API:** an api for querying political data in the UK houses of Lords and Parliament.
+Written with Node (Express) and the AdonisJS framework.

 ## Portfolio pieces:
 - [**Neil George Photography**](https://www.neilgeorgephotography.co.uk/): Portfolio website for the photography Neil George (who happens to be my Dad).
 Written with React and Firebase (and a tiny Express.js server).